Reviewable/Reviewable/enterprise/README.md

 ### Reviewable Enterprise

 There's a version of Reviewable that runs on your own premises and can connect to your instance of GitHub Enterprise (GHE).
 Note that it has a somewhat atypical architecture that requires the use of external cloud services &mdash; please see the [security overview](https://github.com/Reviewable/Reviewable/blob/master/enterprise/security.md) for details.
+(There's also an Enterprise Cloud variant which is like the SaaS offering, but includes a negotiable contract, SLAs, etc.)

 If you're interested in a free trial, please [get in touch!](mailto:support@reviewable.io?subject=Enterprise%20edition)  To issue a temporary license key we'll need two pieces of information from you first:
 1. A [`hub.docker.com`](https://hub.docker.com/) username to be granted access to the image.